Let's Dance (1950 film): Production

-Following the great success that MGM found in teaming Astaire with its greatest female musical star Judy Garland in the 1948 musical Easter Parade, Paramount sought to team Astaire with its own leading female musical star, Betty Hutton.
+Following the great success that Metro-Goldwyn-Mayer found in teaming Astaire with its greatest female musical star Judy Garland in the 1948 musical Easter Parade, Paramount sought to team Astaire with its own leading female musical star, Betty Hutton.
 The studio purchased the rights to a magazine story titled "Little Boy Blue", written by Maurice Zolotow, as the basis for the screenplay.
 The film's early working title was also Little Boy Blue, but Paramount announced the title change to Let's Dance in May 1949.